jkantr/node-scrypt2/README.md

 than a similar attack against PBKDF2.

 #### Cons
-There is just one con I can think of: It is a relatively new library (only been around since 2009).
-Cryptographers don't really like new libraries for production deployment as it has not been *battle tested*.
-That being said, it is being actively used in [Tarsnap](http://www.tarsnap.com/) (as mentioned above) and the author is very active.
+There is just one con I can think of: It is a relatively new library (only been around since 2009, compare to 1999 for bcrypt).
+Cryptographers don't really like new libraries for production deployment as it has not been *battle tested* quite as much.
+That being said, the library that this module is based on (`node-scrypt`) has been in heavy use since 2014.
+So there's a lot of production use in the books.

 ## Using Scrypt With Passwords
 ### What Are The Essential Properties For Storing Passwords?